esc/git-talk-multi-everything/slides.rst

 * Especially when you have multiple feature branches in multiple remote repositories.

-* In this talk I will cover possible commands and workflows for dealing with multiple repositories and multiple branches within them
+* In this talk I will cover possible commands and work-flows for dealing with multiple repositories and multiple branches within them

-* Heavily biased towards my own experineces and preferences
+* Heavily biased towards my own experiences and preferences

 Sources for Confusion
 ---------------------

-* Initially perhaps people just use the *push 'n' pull* workflow with a single remote ``origin`` and single branch ``master``.
+* Initially perhaps people just use the *push 'n' pull* work-flow with a single remote ``origin`` and single branch ``master``.

   * But wait, why do I get these merge commits? (a.k.a *Diamond Merges*)